TyruswooStudio/Tyruswoo_FollowerControl-MZ/README.md

 **v5.0.1** - 8/30/2023
 - This plugin is now free and open source under the [MIT license](https://opensource.org/license/mit/).

+**v6.0.0** - 1/23/2024
+- Each event now starts with the Player as the selected follower, and its follower selection is independent of other events' follower selections.
+  (A common event uses the follower selection of the event that called it.)
+- It is now possible to have an individual follower stop chase or resume chase.
+- Fixed the bug where the game got stuck when Gather Followers was called when followers were non-chasing.
+Followers now always resume chase when the Gather Followers command is used.

 > **Remember, only you can build your dreams!**
 >
 > *Tyruswoo*